EOEboh/github-profile-clone/README.md

 - Clone this app to your local machine
 - Install all dependencies by running `yarn` or `npm install`
 - Start the app by running `yarn start` or `npm run start`
-- The proxy server will start at `port 5000` of localhost, while the react app will start at `port:3000`
+- The proxy server will start at `port 5000`, while the React app will start at `localhost:3000`
 - Login with your Github username and password, and you would be redirected to the app.